Thousand Islands (Indonesia): Kecamatan Kepulauan Seribu Utara (North Thousand Islands)

 The Kecamatan (District) of Kepulauan Seribu Utara ("North Thousand Islands") is located further north from Jakarta.
-It covers a land area of 3.04 km^{2} and had an estimated population of 17,245 in mid 2022.
+It covers a land area of 5.65 km^{2}.
+It had an estimated population of 17,245 in mid-2022.
 The sea water is cleaner than that of the South Thousand Islands because of its location further away from the Bay of Jakarta.
 The cleaner water is able to sustain more varieties of marine life.

 On January 1, 1982, some of the islands in the Kecamatan of North Thousand Islands were declared a Marine National Park under the name Taman Nasional Laut Kepulauan Seribu (Thousand Islands Marine National Park).

 The Kecamatan of Kepulauan Seribu Utara is sub-divided into three administrative villages (classed as urban kelurahan): Kelurahan Pulau Panggang, Kelurahan Pulau Kelapa, and Kelurahan Pulau Harapan.

 Kelurahan Pulau Panggang

 The Kelurahan (administrative village) of Pulau Panggang (postal code 14530) makes up the southern part of the Kecamatan of Kepulauan Seribu Utara.
 Officially, the Kelurahan contains 13 islands.

 Pulau Panggang was officially inaugurated as the administrative center of the Kelurahan Pulau Panggang in August 1986, and on July 27, 2000, when Kepulauan Seribu was elevated from a district (kecamatan) into a regency (kabupaten).
 Pulau Pramuka, the administrative center of Kepulauan Seribu Regency, is located in the Kelurahan of Pulau Panggang.

 Names in italics are not considered islands.